-Fire mode max rate of fire - The max rate of fire setting applies to the 2nd - 12th fire modes.
-The max rate of fire is adjustable from 10 to 25 balls per second, and has an unlimited setting for maxing out the loader system.
-The default is 7, which is roughly 13 balls per second.
+Fire mode max rate of fire - The max rate of fire setting applies to the 2nd through 12th fire modes.
+The max rate of fire is adjustable from 14 to 20 balls per second in 1⁄2 balls per second increments, and has an unlimited setting for maxing out the loader system.
+The default is 4, which is roughly 14.75 balls per second.
 Oscillator inconsistencies from chip to chip make it impossible to time perfectly, so the only true way to check rate of fire is to use a Pact Timer or ballistic chronograph.
 The red radar chronographs commonly found at fields are NOT reliable.